-- 1 Why replace a Fitbit device and not just add another Fitbit to my account?
+- 2 Why replace a Fitbit device and not just add another Fitbit (or Pixel Watch) to my account?

-- How to check your weekly report using the Fitbit app
+- Check your weekly report using the Fitbit app

 - How do I get my Fitbit repaired or replaced under warranty?

-- How to contact Fitbit customer support about problems and warranty info
+- Contact Fitbit customer support about problems and warranty info

 - Need to restart or reset your Fitbit device?
 Learn the steps

-Why replace a Fitbit device and not just add another Fitbit to my account?
+Why replace a Fitbit device and not just add another Fitbit (or Pixel Watch) to my account?

-When you connect more than one Fitbit to your account, it aggregates and syncs the data across devices.
+Connecting more than one Fitbit to your account aggregates and syncs the data across devices.
 So your Fitbit dashboard shows you the sum of all your data!

-Unfortunately, while Fitbit does support multi-trackers on a single account, it does not offer this feature for all of its devices.
+Unfortunately, while Fitbit supports multi-trackers on a single account, it does not offer this feature for all of its devices.

 In particular, most of the newest models (like the Sense, Versa, Charge, Luxe, Pixel, or Inspire models, and also the Google Pixel Watch) do not allow for multiple device support.

-These listed devices allow you to connect only one of these devices at a time to your account: The Fitbit Charge 3 & 4, Fitbit Ionic, Fitbit Inspire series, Fitbit Sense series, Fitbit Versa series, and Google Pixel Watch.
+These listed devices allow you to connect only one of these devices at a time to your account: The Fitbit Charge 3 and above, Fitbit Luxe, Fitbit Inspire series, Fitbit Sense series, Fitbit Versa series, and Google Pixel Watch.

 So if you’re replacing or upgrading from one of those listed devices, you cannot keep your old device on your account!